 4. Water Chlorination

-Distillation is a water purification process that involves collecting the condensed water after evaporation, which ensures that water is free of contaminants.
-However, this isn’t as effective as an RO filter because it is time-consuming and eliminates minerals as well.
+Distillation is a water purification process involving collecting the condensed water after evaporation, ensuring that water is free of contaminants.
+However, this isn’t as effective as an RO filter because it is time-consuming and eliminates minerals.

 6. Iodine Addition